tc39/notes/es8/2017-07/jul-26.md

 SYG: I'm going to work with all the engines to design the binary AST format.
 Details have not been designed yet.

-SYG: …continuing presentation… ("Versioning" slide)
+SYG: ...continuing presentation... ("Versioning" slide)

 JHD: Would there be any possibility of providing an AST fallback?
 Different ASTs for browsers that understand different formats?